Here’s a look at the top countries for magnesite mining in 2017, as per the most recent data from the US Geological Survey.

 Mine production: 300,000 MT

 Rounding out the list, North Korea put out 300,000 MT of magnesite in 2017.
-According to Australian Mining, mining could continue to play a key role in North Korea’s economy.
-The country holds the second-largest reserves of magnesite in the world.
+Magnesite mining could continue to play a key role in North Korea’s economy.
+The country holds the second-largest reserves of magnesite in the world, and approximately US$6 trillion in total mineral resources.

 Don’t forget to follow us @INN_Resource for real-time news updates!